Shopify/shopify-api-js/docs/example-migration-v5-node-template-to-v6.md

  }
 ```

-### 11. Update the `middleware/verify-request.js` file to use the `shopify` instance and the `sqliteSessionStorage` instance
+### 10. Update the `middleware/verify-request.js` file to use the `shopify` instance and the `sqliteSessionStorage` instance

-Whereas `v5` of the API library had a `loadCurrentSession` method to provide the current session, `v6` now provides the session id that the app then uses to retrieve the session details from the apps session storage.
+Whereas `v5` of the API library had a `loadCurrentSession` method to provide the current session, `v6` now provides the session id that the app then uses to retrieve the session details from the app's session storage.

 ```diff
 -import { Shopify } from "@shopify/shopify-api";